Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 You can also add the properties to Hadoop's configuration files, and point Spark to the Hadoop configuration files.
 The following should be added to Hadoop's `core-site.xml`.

+You can point Spark to the Hadoop configuration files by setting `HADOOP_CONF_DIR` in `spark-env.sh`.

 ```xml
 <configuration>
   <property>